erykjj/jwlmanager/README.txt

     $ chmod +x JWLManager.py
     $ ./JWLManager.py

-You may have to pip install some of the required libraries (PySide2, regex).
+You may have to install some of the required libraries^.
 Do let me know if you have any difficulties ;-)

 --------------------------------------------------------------------------------